Ksubi: Collaborations

 Ksubi has collaborated with a number of influential figures and brands across the fashion, music and art worlds.

 In 2006 a collaborative project with U.S. style icon and fashion designer, Jeremy Scott, called "Jeremy Loves Ksubi" was shown at Scott's New York Fashion Week Parade alongside his own collection.

 Previewing at London Fashion Week in September 2007 was Ksubi's collaboration with Richard Nicoll.
 "Ksubi for Richard Nicoll sunglasses SS08", was an eyewear collection designed by Nicoll consisting of three styles and drawing colours from Nicoll's collection.

 In 2017 Ksubi created a limited edition collection with rapper Travis Scott.
 The collaboration received global attention and sold out world wide.
 In July 2019, model Kendall Jenner became the face for Ksubi's Fall 20 Sign of the Times collection, including an 8-piece capsule which featured in the campaign.

 On 21 November 2019 Ksubi announced a collaboration with New York street artist Hidji World, a noted member of the AWGE group.

 Between 2019 and 2023, Ksubi collaborated with artists Slumpy Kev, DNTWATCHTV, Slawn, models Cat McNeil, Josephine Skriver, sports leisure brand P.E Nation, Juice Wrld, and A$AP Mob member, A$AP TyY.

 Stores

-The Ksubi Flagship store is based in SoHo, New York with other retail locations including Los Angeles, Chicago, Miami and London.
+The Ksubi Flagship store is based in SoHo, New York with other retail locations including Los Angeles, Chicago, Miami and more.

 Ksubi can be found in premium stores across the globe.
-Stockists include Barneys, Saks and Kith in the United States, Harrods and Selfridges department store in the United Kingdom, RonHerman in Japan.
+Stockists include Barneys, Saks and Kith in the United States, Holt Renfrew in Canada, Harrods and Selfridges department store in the United Kingdom, RonHerman in Japan.

-Ksubi has announced plans to open two stores in Melbourne and Sydney in 2024.
+The brand has also strengthened its presence in Australia, with standalone Ksubi stores open in Sydney (Westfield Bondi Junction) and Melbourne (Little Bourke Street) as part of its expanded Australian retail footprint.